Lisa Smeester, PhD

-In addition to serving as Program Manager for the Institute for Environmental Health Solutions, Ms. Smeester actively collaborates with the UNC Department of Obstetrics & Gynecology, Division of Maternal-Fetal Medicine, as well as with the Elgan3-Environmental influences on Child Health Outcomes (ECHO) study.
-Her research interests include using systems biology and toxicogenomic approaches to investigate epigenetic mechanisms of metal-induced disease, with a focus on prenatal and early life exposures as they relate to the Developmental Origins of Health and Disease (DOHaD).
+Dr. Smeester is the Scientific Program Manager for both the Institute for Environmental Health Solutions and the UNC Superfund Research Program , as well as a member of the leadership team for the Extremely Low Gestational Age Newborns-Environmental influences on Child Health Outcomes (Elgan-ECHO ) study.
+Using systems biology and toxicogenomic approaches, her research interests comprise genomic imprinting and the placenta as a driver of growth and development, with a focus on prenatal and early life environmental exposures as they relate to the Developmental Origins of Health and Disease (DOHaD).

 Honors and Awards

 2017, Department of Environmental Sciences & Engineering, UNC Gillings School of Global Public Health

 2010, Department of Environmental Sciences & Engineering, UNC Gillings School of Global Public Health

 Altered DNA Methylation Patterns in Individuals with Arsenicosis, Best Poster Presentation